 Tired of standing in the long TSA lines while trying to rush to the gate to catch your flight?
-TSA has launched a program allowing travelers to register and be recognized during the screening process and expedite the entire experience.
+TSA has launched a new program to address this problem.
+It allows travelers to register and then become eligible for expedited treatment during the screening process.
 Let Panda Travel ®, a long time Hawaii travel agent, give you some insight to this program.

-When you qualify for this, there will be an indicator on your boarding pass alerting the TSA agent checking your ID that you are PreCheck eligible.
+When you qualify for this, there will be an indicator on your boarding pass.
+This alerts the TSA agent checking your ID that you are PreCheck eligible.

 Eligible participants use dedicated TSA Pre✓™ lanes at participating airports for screening benefits which could include no longer removing the following items: